rehierl/node-tree-outliner/about-basics.md

 * `...xNxNx...` can be seen to represent an infinite set of paths that all share some common prefix (same ancestors), but (beginning with some node) branch off into different suffixes (different descendants).
-* `Rx...xL` can also be seen to represent a single path.
+* `Rx...xL` can also be seen to represent a single path only.

 <!-- ======================================================================= -->
 ## Section (1)